microsoft/vscode-docs/languages/typescript.md

 ## JavaScript Sourcemap Support
 TypeScript  debugging supports JavaScript source maps.
-Enable this by setting the `sourceMaps` attribute to `true` in the launch configuration.
+Enable this by setting the `sourceMap` attribute to `true` in the launch configuration.
 In addition, you can specify a TypeScript file with the `program` attribute.

 To generate source maps for your TypeScript files, compile with the `--sourcemap` option.